dojo/docs/dojox/rpc/Service.rst

 Creating your own SMD
 =====================

-Please see http://groups.google.com/group/json-schema/web/service-mapping-description-proposal for a definition of the SMD format and how to define your own.
+Please see :ref:`the SMD specification <dojox/rpc/smd>` for a definition of the SMD format and how to define your own.